 Thus (after a little online hunting), these cookies were born!

-The base of these gems is trusty oat flour, but I would imagine whole wheat, all-purpose, or almond flour work work also.
+The base of these peanut butter cookies is trusty oat flour, but I would imagine whole wheat, all-purpose, or almond flour work work also.
 I used low-sugar raspberry preserves for the filling, but any jam can fit; I suggest a homemade chia-seed version, if that’s your thing.

 I am a big fan of peanut butter, so that is the main binding agent.
 If you’d prefer a more mild flavor I recommend subbing cashew, or sunflower seed butter if you have a nut allergy.

 I hope you enjoy these thumbprint cookies!
-I plan on trying one along with my breakfast tomorrow morning.
+We plan on trying some along with breakfast tomorrow morning.
 This recipe is inspired by Feasting on Fruit and yields 20-24 cookies.

 - 2 and 1/2 cups oat flour

 - 1/2 cup peanut butter, or other nut butter of choice